artalar/reatom/docs/src/pages/general/what-is-state-manager.md

 ---
 layout: ../../layouts/Layout.astro
 title: What is a state manager
-description: What is a state manager
+description: General introduction to state management and reactive programming
 ---

 ## The disunity